Adidas brand to take over as NHL supplier from Reebok in 2017

 It also announced this week that it would become the official outfitter of the Canadian Football League, taking over another partnership currently held by Reebok.

-Adidas is increasing marketing spending in North America as it tries to reverse a steady decline in market share, slipping last year into third place in the U.S. market behind Nike and fast-growing Under Armour.
+Adidas is increasing marketing spending in North America as it tries to reverse a steady decline in market share, slipping last year into third place in the U.S. market behind Nike and fast-growing Under Armour (UA.N).

 However, it lost an outfitting contract with the National Basketball Association to Nike earlier this year.